dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/adapter-behavior-changes.md

 ---

-Some adapters may show behavior changes when certain flags are enabled.
-Refer to the following sections for each respective adapter.
+Some adapters can display behavior changes when certain flags are enabled.
+The following sections contain details about these adapter-specific behavior changes.

 <div className="grid--3-col">